hmcvay/ReelFriends.Solution/README.md

 ## Known Bugs

-* Currently there's no messaging system to communicate with your matches.
 * User can currently add the same movie to their watchlist.
 A user shouldn't be able to add multiple same movies
 * Let us know if you find any!